By Michael Vig, PT, Therapy Services, Updated August 11, 2022

 Another type of vertigo that’s fairly common is unilateral vestibular loss (UVL).
 This type of vertigo is caused by a weakness in the inner-ear balance that only affects one side.

 Patients experiencing UVL feel more of a continuous loss of balance or disequilibrium when compared to BPPV’s spinning and dizziness episodes.
 UVL can occur quickly or over time, depending on the cause or medical diagnosis.

 Those with UVL require more intensive rehab and therapy treatments.
 Homework is also needed to learn how to compensate for the disequilibrium rather than being able to fully recover from the symptoms, as with BPPV.

 If your vertigo interferes with your normal daily activities or causes nausea and vomiting, you may need treatment.
 Most people recover with simple and effective head and neck maneuvers while lying down.

 Physical therapists are specifically trained to treat BPPV and UVL and will also teach you exercises that can reduce or eliminate the symptoms, depending on which condition you have.
 The physical therapist will apply the appropriate maneuver to return the crystals to their correct position in the inner ear.
 Treatment can also include the use of infrared video goggles and demonstration apparatus for diagnostic and patient education.
 With BPPV, two to four treatments are usually needed, with most patients feeling significantly better and with their symptoms ending in one session.

-Within 3 years of having BPPV about 50% of people may have a recurrence, especially if the BPPV resulted from head trauma.
-Although your BPPV might return, you will be able to recognize the symptoms and keep yourself safe until you can get help.
+Within three years of having BPPV, about 50% of people may have a recurrence, especially if the BPPV resulted from head trauma.
+Although your BPPV could return, you will be able to recognize the symptoms and keep yourself safe until you can get help.

 Learn more about other therapy specialties at Glacial Ridge Health System in Glenwood, MN.